Margaret Llewelyn Davies: Career

 In 1909, Davies gave evidence to a royal commission on divorce law reform, and the Guild began to advocate for divorce equality.
-At this time, for example, adultery could only be the basis for divorce of committed by a woman, not by her husband.
+At this time, for example, adultery could only be the basis for divorce if committed by a woman, not by her husband.
 In 1912 the Guild adopted a policy, supported by its annual congress, that a married couple should be allowed to divorce after a separation period of two years.
 This was objected to by some members of the co-operative movement, including its Roman Catholic members, and led to a stoppage of the annual grant of £400 to the Guild from the central board of the Co-operative Union.
 Davies stood by the policy as agreed by the congress, and the Guild's work was funded from branches until the restoration of the grant four years later.
 Davies was a committed pacifist, and the Guild took a pacifist position too.
 During World War I, Davies was elected the general council of the Union of Democratic Control.

 In 1915 Davies compiled Maternity: Letters from Working Women, a book based on the letters from Guild member about their experiences of pregnancy, childbirth and raising children.
 In 1931, she was the editor of Life as we have Known it, a collection of Guild members' reflections, which included an introduction by Davies' friend Virginia Woolf.

 Davies's election as general secretary was described by Jean Gaffin and David Thoms, authors of Caring & sharing: the centenary history of the Co-operative Women's Guild (1993), as a "turning point" in the organization's history; her tenure ushered in an era of unprecedented growth and success for the Guild.
 Davies was considered such a significant figure in the Guild, and her retirement such a loss, that Catherine Webb began writing The Woman with the Basket, a history of the Guild to that point.
 Harris retired at the same time as Davies.
 Neither Davies or Harris had been paid for their work for the Guild, which helped the organisation to remain financially stable even during the period when funding from the central board was suspended.
 Honora Enfield, who had been Davies's private secretary since 1917, succeeded Davies as general secretary.